• Skip to primary navigation

 I believe that they have already gone through a natural period of stratification by being outside in freezing temperatures throughout the winter.

-So I planted half the seeds into a cell tray.
+So I planted half the seeds into a cell tray, to start the flower seeds indoors.
 The other half went into vermiculite (in the photo above), and are currently being given a thirty day chill in the fridge.

 planting rose seeds in black seedling tray with vermiculite